vtex-apps/condition-layout/docs/README.md

   },
 ```

-:warning: _You should never use `condition-layout` directly.
+:warning: _Never use `condition-layout` directly.
 Make sure to always use it with the context variant, such as `condition-layout.product`._

 ### Step 3 - Defining the desired conditions

-Now it is time to configure the `condition-layout.product` block: **use the block's props to define your layout condition** and declare as its child a block of your choosing that will be rendered if this condition is met.
+Now it is time to configure the `condition-layout.product` block!

+**Use the block's props to define your layout condition**.
+You can also declare as the children the `condition-layout.product`'s children some blocks of your choosing to be rendered if the condition is met.

 For example:

 ```diff
 {